Ed Wright (fencer)

 Ed Wright (July 21, 1949 - March 20, 2017) was an American fencer.
+Wright started fencing at Boys High School in Brooklyn and continued at New York City Community College where he earned a degree in dental technology.
 He competed in the team foil event at the 1976 Summer Olympics.
-He taught fencing in Cincinnati, Ohio.
+He taught fencing in Valley Cottage, New York and Cincinnati, Ohio.